YueLiPicasso/OCanrenTutorial/Main/aircraft_fleet/README.md

 a list of actions and the post-state.
 To avoid unnecessarily verbose travel plan, we require that a forward action must not be followed immediately by another forward action: if so, why not combine them into one?
 Subject to reasonable alternatives, we also require that after abandoning one aircraft, the fleet shall move forward before abandoning another.
+In the example above we have actually executed the multi-step state transition rule by hand.

 ## OCanren at Work